pandulapeter/beagle/README.md

 ### Screenshots
 <img src="screenshots/general01.png" width="30%" /> <img src="screenshots/general02.png" width="30%" />

-### Tricks
+### Modules
-Any number of generic modules can be added in any order as long as they have a unique ID:
+Any number of generic tricks can be taught in any order as long as they have a unique ID:
 * [Divider](/screenshots/moduleDivider.png) - Displays a horizontal line.
 * [Padding](/screenshots/modulePadding.png) - Displays an empty space of specified size.
 * [Text](/screenshots/moduleText.png) - Displays simple text content.